oppia/oppia-web-developer-docs/Angular-Migration.md

    python -m scripts.linters.pre_commit_linter
    ``
  4. Manual testing
 	 See where the directive you have migrated is being used.
 You can do this by seeing where it's corresponding `selector` is being used.
 Then check whether functionality that you have implemented works as expected (like on the develop branch).
-Add screenshots of before and after when you open your PR!
+Add a screen recording of the places where the directive is used when you open your PR!

 ## FAQ